chrisbpawsey/hpc-intro/_episodes/060-resources.md

 Comparing the `Req'd Time` and `Elap Time` columns allows you to see if a particular job completed within the requested time.
-If the two values are the same then this usually means that the job hit the limit of specified walltime resources rather than completing successfully.
+If the two values are the same then this usually means that the job hit the limit of specified walltime resources rather than completing successfully (you will see a message in the `.e` file if you have hit the walltime limit).
 If the elapsed time is less than the requested time then your job completed (either successfully or not!) within the requested time.
 In this case, you will need to check the output files from the job to understand if it ran successfully or not.